-Naval chief confers Masters degree on 44 Navy War College graduates
+Naval chief confers masters degree on 44 Navy War College graduates

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The convocation ceremony of 47th Pakistan Navy Staff Course was held at the Pakistan Navy War College, Lahore on Friday.
-Chief of the Naval Staff Admiral Zafar Mahmood Abbasi graced the ceremony as chief guest and conferred Masters degrees in War Studies (Maritime) on 44 graduates from Pakistan Navy, four each from Pakistan Army, Air Force and 28 officers from friendly countries including Bahrain, Bangladesh, China, Egypt, Indonesia, Iraq, Jordan, Malaysia, Oman, Palestine, Qatar, Saudi Arabia, South Africa, Sri-Lanka, Sudan and the UAE.
+ISLAMABAD: The convocation ceremony of 47th Pakistan Navy Staff Course was held at Pakistan Navy War College, Lahore on Friday.
+Chief of the Naval Staff, Admiral Zafar Mahmood Abbasi graced the ceremony as Chief Guest and conferred Master Degree in War Studies (Maritime) to 44 graduates from Pakistan Navy, 4 each from Pakistan Army & Air Force and 28 officers from friendly countries including Bahrain, Bangladesh, China, Egypt, Indonesia, Iraq, Jordan, Malaysia, Oman, Palestine, Qatar, Saudi Arabia, South Africa, Sri-Lanka, Sudan and UAE.

 The Naval Chief while addressing on the occasion appreciated the training standards of Pakistan Navy War College and congratulated the graduating officers.
 He extended special compliments to the officers from friendly countries who added diversity and unique perspective to the course.
 The Naval Chief said that Pakistan Navy will now have 28 more Ambassadors and friends, spread all across.

-ISLAMABAD: The convocation ceremony of 47th Pakistan Navy Staff Course was held at the Pakistan Navy War College, Lahore on Friday.
-Chief of the Naval Staff Admiral Zafar Mahmood Abbasi graced the ceremony as chief guest and conferred Masters degrees in War Studies (Maritime) on 44 graduates from Pakistan Navy, four each from Pakistan Army, Air Force and 28 officers from friendly countries including Bahrain, Bangladesh, China, Egypt, Indonesia, Iraq, Jordan, Malaysia, Oman, Palestine, Qatar, Saudi Arabia, South Africa, Sri-Lanka, Sudan and the UAE.
+ISLAMABAD: The convocation ceremony of 47th Pakistan Navy Staff Course was held at Pakistan Navy War College, Lahore on Friday.
+Chief of the Naval Staff, Admiral Zafar Mahmood Abbasi graced the ceremony as Chief Guest and conferred Master Degree in War Studies (Maritime) to 44 graduates from Pakistan Navy, 4 each from Pakistan Army & Air Force and 28 officers from friendly countries including Bahrain, Bangladesh, China, Egypt, Indonesia, Iraq, Jordan, Malaysia, Oman, Palestine, Qatar, Saudi Arabia, South Africa, Sri-Lanka, Sudan and UAE.

 The Naval Chief while addressing on the occasion appreciated the training standards of Pakistan Navy War College and congratulated the graduating officers.
 He extended special compliments to the officers from friendly countries who added diversity and unique perspective to the course.
 The Naval Chief said that Pakistan Navy will now have 28 more Ambassadors and friends, spread all across.